 3. You’ll see underwater delights

-Swimming alongside these creatures and amongst these underwater infrastructures is an experience unlike any others.
-We’re talking about manta rays, sharks and shipwrecks like the huge luxury liner, the President Coolidge, sunk off the shores of Vanuatu.
-Watch this Pacific Dive Guide video to see what awaits you.
+Swimming alongside these creatures and amongst these underwater infrastructures is an experience, unlike any others.
+We’re talking about manta rays, sharks, and shipwrecks like the huge luxury liner, the President Coolidge, sunk off the shores of Vanuatu.
 Every dive is a new adventure – it never gets boring.

 4. You’ll make friends